DonatHalimi/food-del/README.md

 Welcome to the Food Delivery App!
 This project is a comprehensive solution for managing a food delivery service, with separate components for the admin panel, frontend, and backend.

+### Live Demo
+You can check out the live demo of the Food Delivery App [here](https://food-del-frontend-d926.onrender.com/).

 ## Table of Contents
 - [Overview](#overview)
 - [Features](#features)